jmananguit/2ECE-B-Mananguit-Experiment-4/README.md

 ## ECE BOARD EXAM PROBLEM

 ### Filename: Instru = ["Name", "GEAS", "Electronics >70"]
-### Track is constant as Instrumentation, and Hometown as Luzon
+### This code subsets data with the parameters: Track is constant as Instrumentation, and Hometown as Luzon

 #### Import pandas library to be able to use phyton data analysis
 ``` python